What Is Involved in a Breast Augmentation?

 To prevent complications, the FDA recommends that women who have silicone-gel implants receive magnetic resonance imaging (MRI) three years following their breast augmentation surgery.
 Following the first MRI, women should get checked every two years.
 If a rupture is detected, the implants must be removed.

 In 1992, the Food and Drug Administration (FDA) removed silicone breast implants from the market.
 This decision was made following lawsuits that alleged silicone implants increase of autoimmune and connective tissue diseases in women.
 During this time, only saline-filled breast implants were available in the United States.

-If you’re interested in breast augmentation, Dr. Aboolian encourages you to make the trip to his Beverly Hills plastic surgery practice.
+If you’re interested in breast augmentation or our Beverly Hills breast lift surgeon, Dr. Aboolian encourages you to make the trip to his Beverly Hills plastic surgery practice.
 He will be happy to discuss all aspects of the surgery such as the cost, risks, benefits and other questions you may have.

 Have questions?
 Contact the Beverly Hills plastic surgery team by calling (310) 888-8862.